NotDhruvK/ezPay/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EzPay is a mobile application that allows users to split bills with other people.
+ezPay is a mobile application that allows users to split bills with other people.
 The application allows users to create a bill, add other users to the bill, and split the cost of the bill among the users.

 Features: